Is Solar Energy Expensive? The True Cost of Solar Energy

 The exact number of American homes with solar power is ambiguous, but studies clearly indicate that solar energy is becoming more and more prevalent.
 Solar panels were first introduced as early as the beginning of the 19th century.
 Now, they are present everywhere from churches to even the White House.
-Perhaps you have thought about getting solar panels yourself, but feel hesitant for reasons of cost.
+Perhaps you have thought about getting solar panels yourself, but feel hesitant because of the upfront cost.
+We've helped install the wiring for many solar panels over the years, so we know a thing or two about solar energy costs.
 That’s why we’ll be debunking the most common myth, that solar panels are too expensive, in this blog post.

 At an average $11,000 to 14,000 cost of installation, solar energy is undoubtedly initially more expensive than traditional methods.
 However, a federal solar tax credit will cut 30% off the total cost of the installation and even up to 50%, depending on the state you live in.
 You can check what kind of benefits your state offers you by going here.